Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Praia da Luz

-This beach, located near Faro airport, is again ideal for families with children, because in addition to beautiful golden sand, there’s also relatively shallow and, for Portugal, warm water.
-Which is perfect for children to play and swim, and additionally, lifeguards are present during high season.
+This beach, located close to the airport in Faro, is again ideal for families with kids, because as well as beautiful golden sand it has relatively shallow and – for Portugal – warm water.
+That’s perfect for children to play and swim in, and during high season there are lifeguards here too.

-There are beach bars, restaurants, and water sports equipment rentals, such as kayaks or paddleboards.
-Children will also love the small playground near the beach.
+There are beach bars, restaurants and rental shops for water sports gear like kayaks and paddleboards.
+Kids will also love the small playground near the beach.

 Praia de Faro